-Balancing risk and reward and the AI dilemma
+Balancing Risk and Reward and the AI Dilemma

-At its best, AI provides an effective sense and respond mechanism to ensure every customer interaction is relevant given their individual context.
+At its best, AI provides an effective sense and response mechanism to ensure every customer interaction is relevant given their particular context.
 Dynamically orchestrating relevance through all customer journeys and across all devices and channels, and in real-time, is a massively complex challenge.
 Customer journeys are almost infinite in their variety.
 And often chaotic.
 Multiply that by the number of customers served by the company, and then do the same with variables such as their individual context, emotions, wants, and needs.
-Getting the response right every time is not possible without AI.
+Getting the response right almost every time is not possible without AI.
 Used wisely, AI delivers a more relevant and rewarding experience for each customer, generating more business income.
 Get this wrong, and the company’s reputation can be ruined, and the firm may attract severe financial penalties from regulators.